bnb-chain/BEPs/BEP11.md

 Rough outline of the process:

 1. The entity who wishes to conduct an Offering must first create an offering via a transaction.
 The resulting Offering will be a special entity that has its own unique address on Binance Chain.
 It will also hold a no. of tokens, taken from the total supply pool of the token being offered.
 2. Once the Offering has been created and the _claim period_ has begun, any address on Binance Chain can attempt to _claim_ tokens by sending a transaction to the Offering address.
-This _claim_ transaction will result in the caller being allocated a share of the available tokens according to lottery rules.
-They will give up the requisite amount of BNB according to the preset token/BNB price and recieve their allocated tokens in return.
+This _claim_ transaction will result in the caller being allocated a max. no. of "tickets" for the allocation lottery.
+Each ticket is a randomly number of a large enough no. of digits.
+3. Once the _claim period_ is over, The Offering owner can at any point start the _allocation lottery_ process via a transaction to the Offering address.
+This will run a loop which continously generates random numbers to match with the tail numbers of saved lottery tickets, and keep running until the maximum possible no. of tickets (= tokens available / tokens per ticket) have been allocated.
+All "winning" tickets are marked as such.
+4. Callers can now check if they have a "winning" ticket and withdraw their "won" tokens by sending a transaction to the Offering address.
+At this point they must have enough BNB to pay for the tokens.
-3. Once the _claim period_ is over, the entity who is conducting the Offering may send a transaction to _end_ the Offering and return any unclaimed tokens back to the token's total supply pool.
+5. Once the _claim period_ is over, the entity who is conducting the Offering may send a transaction to _end_ the Offering and return any unclaimed tokens back to the token's original pool.

 The next few sections go into more details...

-### 5.2 Creating the Offering
+### 5.1 Creating the Offering

 The entity who is running the Offering must send a _create offering_ transaction on Binance Chain.
 The input data for this transaction (and what ends up on the chain) consists of: